Say Hello to Black Jack: Other

-A live-action television drama adaptation, with direction by Shunichi Hirano, scripts by Noriko Goto, and Satoshi Tsumabuki starring, was aired on TBS from April 11 to June 20, 2003.
+A live-action television drama adaptation, with direction by Shunichi Hirano, scripts by Noriko Goto, and Satoshi Tsumabuki starring as Eijiro Saito, was aired on TBS from April 11 to June 20, 2003.

 A stage play adaptation was performed in the Theater Sun Mall in Shinjuku from September 11–16, 2013.
 It starred Noboru Kaneko and Mami Yamazaki.

 In 2013, Anipopo began a crowdfunding campaign to create an anime adaptation produced by Studio Kuma.

 Reception

 The series received an Excellence Award at the 2002 Japan Media Arts Festival.
 The series won the grand prize in the 2004 Japan Cartoonists Association Award.

 By October 2018, the series had 17 million copies in circulation.